-- apply the definitions, recognition and measurement criteria of the different elements of financial statements, as well as the principles regarding the presentation of financial statements to a given situation; - distinguish between different entity forms, including sole proprietors, partnerships, companies and close corporations, and account for transactions in the records of each of these entity forms; - use information technology effectively in the recording of transactions in the records of an entity;

-work effectively together with others as part of a team or group.
+- apply the definitions, recognition and measurement criteria of the different elements of financial statements, as well as the principles regarding the presentation of financial statements to a given situation: - distinguish between different entity forms, including sole proprietors, partnerships, companies and close corporations, and account for transactions in the records of each of these entity forms; - use information technology effectively in the recording of transactions in the records of an entity; - work effectively together with others as part of a team or group.

-Assessment modes: Assessment criteria will be provided at the beginning of the semester by means of a working schedule.
+Assessment methods: Criteria will be provided at the start of semester by means of a working schedule

-Modulecode: ACCS/ACFS111 Semester 1
+Modulecode: ACCS/ACFS111 Semester 1 NQF level: 5

-Title: Financial Accounting(special): Basic Concepts, Accounting Cycle and Accounting Systems
+Title: Financial Accounting(special): Basic Concepts, Accounting Cycle and Accounting

-- explain the purpose and function of accounting; - demonstrate a clear understanding of the accounting equation; - create journals, ledgers subsidiary ledgers and control accounts; - design an accounting system that will meet the requirements of a specific entity; - record transactions and prepare financial statements of sole traders.
+- explain the purpose and function of accounting; - demonstrate a clear understanding of the accounting equation: - create journals, ledgers subsidiary ledgers and control accounts; - design an accounting system that will meet the requirements of a specific entity; - record transactions and prepare financial statements of sole traders.

-Assessment modes: Assessment criteria will be provided at the beginning of the semester by means of a working schedule.
+Assessment methods: Criteria will be provided at the start of semester by means of a working schedule

-Module code: ACCS/ACFS121 Semester 2
+Module code: ACCS/ACFS121 | Semester 2 | NQF level: 5